chrisnoonan98675/site/xl-deploy/how-to/how-do-application-dependencies-work.markdown

     The app3 has three deployment packages with names 1.1, 2.1, 3.5.
 The version 1.1 has no dependencies whereas version 2.1 and 3.5 have dependency on app4 version [1.5,2.0]
     ![App3 Application Dependencies](images/application_dependencies/application_dependencies_app3.png)

-    The app4 has one two deployment packages with name 2.0 and 2.5.
+    The app4 has two deployment packages with name 2.0 and 2.5.
 Both deployment packages have dependency on app5 version 2.0 as shown below.
     ![App4 Application Dependencies](images/application_dependencies/application_dependencies_app4.png)

     The app5 has two deployment packages 1.0 and 2.0 with no dependencies.